This vegan strawberry jam is the perfect sweet addition to your summer cakes, pies, and pancakes.

 Use small, red, ripe strawberries

-Those are the sweetest and best strawberries for your jam.
-Even better if they are fresh from your local farmer or organic market.
+Those are the sweetest and best strawberries for your jam, and they’re even better if they’re fresh from your local farmer or organic market.

-Make sure you remove the parts of the strawberries that are damaged or over-ripe and with a brown colour.
+Make sure you remove the parts of the damaged or over-ripe strawberries with a brown color.
 They will spoil your jam faster.

-Larger strawberries that are not fully red and are still white close to the stem are not the best.
-They are full of water and you'll need more sugar to make your jam tasty.
+Larger strawberries that are not entirely red and are still white close to the stem are not the best.
+They are full of water, and you’ll need more sugar to make your jam tasty.

 Marinate with lemon peel

-The lemon peel has a double purpose.
-First, it infuses a nice zesty lemon flavour to the jam.
-Second, during the marination time, it releases natural pectin into the strawberries.
+Second, it releases natural pectin into the strawberries during the marination time.
 Pectin is a natural thickener and will help your jam set.

 Keep stirring